 Store-Bought Healthy Office Snacks

-There are numerous snacks now available in the supermarket that provide a way to include healthy snacks in your daily routine.
+There are numerous office snacks now available in the supermarket that provide a way to include healthy office snacks in your daily routine.
 These options are for everyone in the family that may have a packed lunch or regularly like to reach for something to eat between meals.